 - Resolve disputes before they even get the chance to escalate into claims: Customers are protected, but they’re not always right, or patient enough.
 Fly to settle the disputes as soon as you see them, provide evidence or reassurance so your customers can stretch their cool just a bit longer.
 Don’t wait until day 20 until it’s turned into a claim.
 That’s bad by any means.

 - Submit tracking information: it’s straightforward, confirmed delivery means getting sooner money.
 (Read below to find out how to add tracking information, the slow and the fast way)

 - Touch up your Paypal business account: There are millions of reasons why your account doesn’t get the highest level of trust.
 Think about it: your transaction record is weak, orders are few and far between, complaints and chargebacks are all too often.
 These, again, all boils down to how you run your business where you put customers front and center.
-Do that decently from day 1 and then all other matters such as unusual surge and your risk profile will be taken care of easier.
+Do that decently from day 1 and then all other matters such as unusual surges and your risk profile will be taken care of easier.

 How to add tracking information

-Be it tangible or intangible items, you can always provide Paypal a way to release your fund sooner.
+Be it tangible or intangible items, you can always provide Paypal with a way to release your fund sooner.

 The slow way

 - Go to your Activity.